 Annual changes are based on relatively small numbers, so may not be statistically significant.
-It is conventional to pool rates over a three-year period, and develop three year rolling averages to account for yearly fluctuations.
+It is conventional to pool rates over a five-year period, and develop rolling averages to account for yearly fluctuations.

-- In 2015, the suicide rate for males was more than two - and - a half times that for females
+- In 2017, the suicide rate for males was more than three times that for females

-- In 2011 - 15, the suicide rate was more than three times higher in the most deprived tenth of the population (decile) compared to the least deprived decile (22.1 deaths per 100.000 population compared to 7.3)
+- In the period 2013-17, the suicide rate was more than two-and-a-half times higher in the most deprived tenth of the population (decile) compared to the least deprived decile (21.9 deaths EASR per 100,000 population compared to 7.5)

-- While suicide rates are strongly related to deprivation level, this difference or inequality has decreased between 2001 - 05 and 2011 - 15
+- While suicide rates are strongly related to deprivation level, this difference in inequality has decreased between 2003-07 and 2013-17

-- Although Scotland appears to have had a higher suicide rate in the UK overall since the early 1990s this comparison is influenced by differences in data recording practices between countries.
+- Scotland appears to have had a higher suicide rate than other UK countries since the early 1990s, though this comparison is affected by different data recording practices across the UK

 * In 2011 the National Records of Scotland (NRS) changed its coding practice to take account of changes made by the World Health Organisation (WHO) to coding rules for certain causes of death.
 As a result there is a difference in how death data were coded for 2011 and 2012 compared to previous years data with some deaths previously coded under mental and behavioural disorders now being classed as 'self -poisoning of undetermined intent' and consequently as suicides.